tve24ee064-max/ejoppy/README.md

 Why vending machines are so honest and plain?
 Noone gets scammed by a vending machine(at least not transparently) and what's the thrill in that?

 ### The Solution (that nobody asked for)
 So, we introduce Stealing Machine.
 This is, in plain sight, your normal vending machine but, there is a catch.
 There is no price tag.
 You are free to guess the amount, whatever you think the product costs.
-Well, there comes an another catch, i have secretly already increased the price of it, so you will most probably, will loose your money in the first try.
-So here, you are compelled to pay more to get atleast something out of the machine.
-So by this machine, atleast the people understands they have been scammed, instead of masking behind a genuine face.
+Well, there comes an another catch, i have secretly increased the price of it, so you will most probably, loose your money in the first try.
+So here, you are compelled to pay more to get something out of the machine.
+So by this machine, at least the people gets to know that they have been scammed, instead of masking behind a genuine face.

 ## Technical Details
 ### Technologies/Components Used